joannetsaii/pui-lab-s22/a8/README.md

 **D. External Libraries**
-< JavaScript Library >
+- JavaScript Library
-i.
-Name: jQuery
+(1) Name: jQuery
-ii.
-Why I Chose it: I chose to use it since it supports the Bootstrap buttons, navigations, and other components. iii.
-How I used it: It's included in the js folders and it supports the Bootstrap functions internally. iv.
-It adds navigation and button directing functionalities to the website.
+(2) Why I Chose it: I chose to use it since it supports the Bootstrap buttons, navigations, and other components.
+(3) How I used it: It's included in the js folders and it supports the Bootstrap functions internally.
+(4) It adds navigation and button directing functionalities to the website.

-< Animation >
+- Animation
-i.
-Name: Animation in transition and mouse hovering ii.
-Why I Chose it: I chose to use it to increase interactivity of my portfolio, making it more engaging and interesting to explore. iii.
-How I used it: I used it within css with @keyframes, -webkit-transition, transition, etc. iv.
-It adds animation and other special effects to my web pages and the transition between them.
+(1) Name: Animation in transition and mouse hovering (2) Why I Chose it: I chose to use it to increase interactivity of my portfolio, making it more engaging and interesting to explore.
+(3) How I used it: I used it within css with @keyframes, -webkit-transition, transition, etc.
+(4) It adds animation and other special effects to my web pages and the transition between them.

 < Others >
 - Google Fonts API